mohnish-sharma/spotto/DESIGN/README.md

 * Who are the users of your app?
 Describe user groups, consider  constructing user personas, describe how users will use your app and why they might choose it over competitors.

+### Target User Groups

+The target user group for this app will be:

+* Age range: 15+
+* All genders
+* Automotive Enthusiasts
+  * With varying levels of technical knowledge
+  * Individuals with an interest in unique vehicles
+  * Tourists
+  * Social media influencers (ones that focus on automotive content of course)
+* Vehicle Collectors
+  * Documenting potential acquisitions
+  * Using this as a platform to showcase their portfolio

+### User Personas

+**John Doe - Dedicated Car Enthusiasts**

+* 20 year old student
+* Car spotting is a big hobby, often spend time at car meets or prime areas looking for interesting cars
+* Knowledgeable about vehicle specifications and makes
+* Currently mainly uses Instagram, but desires more organisation and real world application.

+John would be able to use the app often, primarily using the documentation features to record more detailed information about each vehicle spotted than Instagram would offer.
+The location features would help with planning routes through areas where unique and rare cars are commonly seen, and the community features would help John connect with other enthusiasts.

+**Jane Doe - Casual Observer**

+* 36 year old teacher
+* Casual interest in carspotting, perhaps taking pictures of unique vehicles during their daily commute
+* Limited knowledge about vehicle specifications and makes
+* Currently just taking occasional photos stored in their camera roll without organisation

+Jane would be able to use the app's basic features, focusing on quick photo capture to organise cars they encounter by whatever category they define.
+She would also benefit educationally from the community features as she would learn car model and makes by descriptions posted from more mechanically inclined enthusiasts.

 ## Wireframes & Mockups